szyang78/gensync-lib/README.md

 # GenSync-lib

 GenSync-lib is the version for packaging.
-It provides a library for synchronizing data _efficiently_ across different machines on MACOS and Linux.
+It provides a library for synchronizing data _efficiently_ across different machines on MacOS and Linux.
 The library includes implmenetations of several state-of-the-art protocols that optimize different metrics, including:
 * ___Communication___ - total number of bytes transmitted
 * ___Rounds___ - the amount of back-and-forth needed to compelte synchronization